1976 Pacific typhoon season: Typhoon Sally (Isang)

+Typhoon Sally formed on June 24.
+The storm was a Category 4 typhoon with 130 miles per hour of 1-minute sustained wind and 925 millibars of central pressure which did not threaten land.

 Super Typhoon Therese

 Typhoon Therese, which developed on July 8, explosively deepened on the 12th and 13th to a 155 mi/h super typhoon.
 Therese weakened as it continued to the northwest, and struck southwest Japan on the 19th as a tropical storm.
 It looped to the west, and dissipated on the 21st.
 Therese caused heavy flooding, killing 3 people and causing millions in damage.
+The storm was a Category 4 typhoon at peak, with 1-minute sustained winds of up to 155 miles per hour and a central pressure of 905 millibars.

 Severe Tropical Storm Violet (Lusing)

 Tropical Storm Violet struck Hong Kong and Hainan Island killing 2 people.